Lucky Charms: Marshmallows

 The first boxes of Lucky Charms cereal contained marshmallows in the shapes of pink hearts, yellow moons, orange stars, and green clovers.
-The lineup has changed occasionally, beginning with the introduction of blue diamonds in 1975, followed by purple horseshoes in 1983, red balloons in 1989, green trees in 1991, rainbows in 1992, blue moons in 1995, leprechaun hats in 1997 (temporarily replaced the green clovers), orange shooting stars and around-the-world charms in 1998 (added blue, green, yellow, purple, and red in 2011), a crystal ball in 2001, an hourglass in 2008, and a unicorn in 2019.
+The lineup has changed occasionally, beginning with the introduction of blue diamonds in 1975, followed by purple horseshoes in 1983, red balloons in 1989, green trees in 1991, rainbows in 1992, blue moons in 1995, leprechaun hats in 1997 (temporarily replaced the green clovers), orange shooting stars and around-the-world charms in 1998 (added blue, green, yellow, purple, and red in 2011), a crystal ball in 2001, an hourglass in 2008, and a unicorn in 2018.
 In 2013, 6 new rainbow swirl moons and 2 new rainbow charms were introduced.
 From the original four marshmallows, the permanent roster as of 2013 includes eight marshmallows.

 Older marshmallows were phased out periodically.
 The first shapes to disappear were the yellow moons and blue diamonds, replaced by yellow/orange pots of gold and blue moons respectively in 1994.
 In 2006, the assortment included purple horseshoes; red balloons; blue crescent-moons; orange and white shooting stars; yellow and orange pots of gold; pink, yellow, and blue rainbows; two-tone green leprechaun hats; pink hearts (the one shape to survive since the beginning); with the most recent addition being the return of the clovers in 2004.
-In 2018, for the first time in ten years, Lucky Charms retired a marshmallow, the hourglass shape.
-It was replaced by a unicorn, which was chosen on social media by way of emojis.
+In 2008, the Pot of Gold marshmallow was replaced by an hourglass shape.
+10 years later, in 2018, the hourglass shape in turn was replaced by a unicorn, which was chosen on social media by way of emojis.
 The size and brightness of the marshmallows changed in 2004.

 Recent changes to the marshmallows include the star shape taking on a "star" design, the orange five-pointed star being complemented by a white "trail".
 In late 2005, another marshmallow shape was added, the "Hidden Key".
 It is a solid yellow marshmallow that resembles an arched door (similar to the shape of a tombstone; flat at the bottom, flat sides with a round top).
 When liquid is added to the cereal, the sugar in the marshmallow dissolves and the shape of a skeleton key appears "as if by magic".
 The tagline was, "Unlock the door with milk!"
 This "new" marshmallow type has been used in other hot and cold cereals, but with mixed success (from characters "hidden" inside a bigger marshmallow to letters appearing).
 In early June 2006, General Mills introduced Magic Mirror marshmallows.
 In 2008, yellow and orange hourglass marshmallows were introduced with the marketing tagline of, "The Hourglass Charm has the power to Stop Time * Speed Up Time * Reverse Time".
 As of 2011, swirled marshmallows and rainbow-colored stars have been introduced.

 The marshmallows are meant to represent Lucky's magical charms, each with their own special meaning or "power".
 As of April 2021, the following are explanations of the permanent marshmallows: